Minimum Monotone Spanning Trees: Introduction

+\item We show how to recognize whether a given tree is 1- or 2-directional monotone; see \cref{thm:monot_interval_comp,thm:2d_monotone_recognition}, respectively.
+Moreover, we give a compact representation of all sets \D such that the given tree is \D-monotone.

-\item We show that, in contrast to the MST, whose vertex degree is at most six~\cite{PapadimitriouVazirani84}, for every even integer~$k \geq 2$, there exists a point set~$S_k$ and a set \D of $k$ directions such that any minimum-length \D-monotone spanning tree of $S_k$ has maximum vertex degree~$2k$; see \cref{se:maxdeg}.
+\item We provide a characterization of $\D$-monotone spanning trees; see \cref{lem:Branches_large_Wuv}.
+Based on it, we show that the $\MMST(S,\mathcal{D})$ problem belongs to the complexity class XP (``slicewise polynomial'') when parameterized by the number $k=|{\cal D}|$ of directions; namely, we present an algorithm that solves the $\MMST(S,\mathcal{D})$ problem in $O(f(k)n^{2k-1}\log n)$; see \cref{thm:general-k}. \item Regarding the $\MMST(S,k)$ problem, we describe $O(n^2\log n)$- and $O(n^6)$-time algorithms for $k=1$ (\cref{th:1-monotone-tree}) and $k=2$ (\cref{th:2-monotone-tree}), respectively.
+For $k \geq 3$, we prove that the problem belongs to XP, namely we describe an $O(f(k)n^{2k(2k-1)}\log n)$-time algorithm based on our characterization; see \cref{thm:directional-k}. \item We bound from below the maximum vertex degree of the MMST.
+We show that, in contrast to the MST, whose vertex degree is at most six~\cite{PapadimitriouVazirani84}, for every even integer~$k \geq 2$, there exists a point set~$S_k$ and a set $\mathcal{D}_k$ of $k$ directions such that any minimum-length $\mathcal{D}_k$-monotone spanning tree of $S_k$ has maximum vertex degree~$2k$; see \cref{theorem:deg_star}. \end{itemize}